WHY CLIMATE CHANGE

 — Natalia Shakhova, Methane in the Arctic and its Role in Global Climate Change, 3 February 2005, IARC Research Highlights

-• The oceans have been acidified by an extra 30% since 1900, at a rate that not experienced for at least 400,000 years, probably for the last 20 million years, and possibly ever.
+• The oceans have been acidified by an extra 30% since 1900, at a rate that not experienced for at least 300 million years, which is acclerating.

 We have analyzed the transition from the last glacial period until our present warm interglacial period, and the climate shifts are happening suddenly, as if someone had pushed a button.